-Because the pavers are not fixed to the substate and must be installed with as little sideways movement as possible, one of the more important installation requirements is the presence of a perimeter retaining wall or solid parapet around all sides of the roofdeck installation.
+Because the pavers are not fixed to the substrate and must be installed with as little sideways movement as possible, one of the more important installation requirements for a pedestal paver system is the presence of a perimeter retaining wall or solid parapet around all sides of the roof deck installation.
 The gap between the pavers and the wall should normally be no more than about 1/8”, to prevent movement of the pavers.
 Stainless steel spring clips which are clipped to the pedestal head and generally the best solution to maintaining a small gap yet ensuring the pavers cannot move.

 At the other extreme of deck heights, a pedestal paver system can create a raised deck up to 2 feet or even higher off the existing substrate.
 In such cases it is common to use guy wires attached to the pedestals to provide extra rigidity of the entire system.

 Noise transmission from the deck surface to the roof when the pavers are walked on can be an issue in some installations.
-Consequently some pedestal paver systems have heads with either a fixed, soft neoprene head or else provide add in rubber shims, which not only to provide sound deadening, but provide some additional shock absorption.
+Consequently, some pedestal deck systems have heads with either a fixed, soft neoprene head or else provide add in rubber shims, which not only provide sound deadening, but provide some additional shock absorption.